 - RTA Claims Portal

-- RTA portal developed by CRIF Decision Solutions Limited – accessed by using web browsers or in-house systems.
+- RTA portal was developed by CRIF Decision Solutions Limited – accessed by using web browsers or in-house systems.

 - The portal and process encountered a number of problems resulting in joint submissions being issued by APIL, MASS and the TUC.

-- Common issues included unauthorised submission of claims notification forms, answering the rehabilitation needs question, not all vehicle damage information fields appearing, pre-medical offers being made outside the portal and admissions of liability direct to the client.
+- Common problems included unauthorised submission of claims notification forms, answering the rehabilitation needs question, not all vehicle damage information fields appearing, pre-medical offers being made outside the portal and admissions of liability direct to the client.
 Also, requests for interim payments before a medical report is available, requesting treatment where the Claimant is a minor, offers made inclusive of costs and early submission of the Stage 3 pack.

 - Extension of RTA Portal Process to claims up to £25,000

 - Defendants had argued the £1,200 that had been paid as claimant solicitor costs under the process should be reduced due to the impending referral fee ban.
 Claimant solicitors argued that the sum was adequate as it was calculated based on the Solicitor’s Guideline hourly rates allowing for approximately 10 hours work.
-For higher value cases it was suggested that the fixed fees should be increased to reflect approximately 24 hours work.
+For higher value cases they suggested that the fixed fees should be increased to reflect approximately 24 hours work.

-- Claimant solicitor firms are very concerned about access to justice being prevented by low fixed fees and we have already seen a number of firms in financial difficulties following a recent failed application for Judicial Review.
+- Claimant solicitor firms are very concerned about access to justice being prevented by low fixed fees and we have already seen a number of firms in financial difficulties following a failed application for Judicial Review.